 Ready to level up with profiling and personalization in eCommerce?

 Remember, it’s crucial you create realistic buyer personas.
 It’s the only way to ensure your customer profiles are usable enough for guiding both your marketing and sales.

 It’s also essential you source data from multiple sources and use both quantitative and qualitative research for creating buyer personas.

 One last tip: ensure you track all website data correctly.
 This way, you’re more likely to see patterns in behavioral activity.

 Tracking your store’s performance, however, becomes tricky if you have to source data from a ton of tools.
 The solution?
-Create a central dashboard with Databox featuring all the essential store metrics in one place.
+Set up ecommerce reporting software like Databox and feature all the essential store metrics in one place.

 This will help you understand your store’s performance at a glance while not having to worry about updating the metrics yourself.
 Simply plug in the data source into Databox and the board will auto-update, leaving little work on your plate.